YouTube Kids: Parental controls

 The YouTube Kids app features parental control settings that allow parents to limit screen time, and restrict users from accessing the search tool.
 Parents can use a passcode or their Google account to protect these settings, and configure profiles for multiple users to tailor their experiences.

+On February 27, 2024, it was reported that YouTube would be closing its Kids app on TV on 1 July 2024.

 Reception

 Advertising

 The Campaign for a Commercial-Free Childhood (CCFC) and the Center for Digital Democracy (CDD) both expressed concern over the use of advertising within the YouTube Kids app, arguing that children would not be able to distinguish the ads from content.
-Short bumpers were later added to the app in order to establish a separation between advertising and content.
+Short bumpers were later added to the app to establish a separation between advertising and content.